Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 Manageable with delivery help, but not “simple setup”
+Assembly 3.8 Manageable with delivery help, but not simple

-Cooling / Breathability 3.8 Comfortable, but leather breathability is limited over time
+Cooling / Breathability 3.8 Comfortable at first, with limited breathability over time

-Seat Comfort 4.2 Recline positioning boosts comfort for long sessions
+Seat Comfort 4.2 Recline positioning boosted long-session comfort

-Back Support 4.0 Strong when reclined; upright depends on your setup
+Back Support 4.0 Strong when reclined; upright depends on setup

-Seat Depth Fit 4.0 Fits a wide range in recline use, less clear for strict upright sitting
+Seat Depth Fit 4.0 Works well in recline use; less clear for strict upright sitting

 Durability 3.3 More mechanisms mean more potential failure points

-Ease of Movement / Repositioning 3.4 Heavy and layout-dependent once placed
+Ease of Movement 3.4 Heavy and layout-dependent once placed

 Cleaning 4.2 Wipe-clean practicality is a real advantage

-Value 3.6 Worth it for dedicated TV comfort, less compelling for general use
+Value 3.6 Worth it for dedicated TV comfort; less universal for general use

 Overall Score 3.8 A recline-first sofa that rewards a planned layout